STEINS;GATE 0 Game Cover

 • monetization3 mentions

-The monetization of the game is perceived positively, with users expressing relief that it does not feel like a cash grab but rather a genuine sequel that enhances the original experience.
-Players appreciate the value and quality of the game, indicating that it respects the legacy of the series.
+The monetization of the game is viewed positively, with users expressing relief that it does not feel like a cash grab but rather a genuine sequel that enhances the original experience.
+Players appreciate the value and quality of the game, indicating that it respects the legacy of the series while providing an engaging experience.

 • “If this is not the best advertising for the game, then I don't know what is.”